dfinity/motoko/stdlib/examples/produce-exchange/README.md

 _behavior_ of this actor's implementation defines the _semantic_ aspects of the PES standard.

 **Non-PES files**: Additionally, the `model.as` file defines types used to implement the specification behavior given in `actor.as`; this file is not part of the PES.
 The implementation details of this actor lie outside the PES but are also present in the file `actor.as`, in terms of types defined in `model.as`.
+Whenever possible, we will push the implementation of "business logic" into `model.as`, with the aspiration of `actor.as` being a minimal wrapper over definitions in `model.as`, and little to no logic of its own.

 **Interface boundary**: The actor interface boundary only uses types from `types.as`, and none from `model.as`; the implementation details